jianminwei/PythonVsJavaScript/JSX-tips-01-jsx-functions.md

 ##### 1st way:

 	//Notice that you can hava other JS statements
 	//before the return() JSX element.
+This is a full blown
-	const Menu = (props) => {
+	//JS function.
+You do whatever is needed before the JSX element. const Menu = (props) => {

 		//you can do whatever the preparation here.